ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 # Privacy Considerations

-## Data Contained Within Reports (#64)
+## Data Contained Within Reports (Tkt64)

 Within the reports is contained an aggregated body of anonymized data pertaining to the sending domain.
-The data is meant to aid the report processors and domain holders in verifying sources of messages pertaining to the 5322.From Domain.
+The data is meant to aid the report processors and domain holders in verifying sources of messages pertaining to the DMARC Identifier.
 The data should not contain any identifying characteristics about individual senders or receivers.
-An entity sending reports should not be concerned with the data contained as it should not contain PII [?NIST], such as email addresses or usernames.
+An entity sending reports should not be concerned with the data contained as it does not contain personal information, such as email addresses or usernames.
+There are typically three situations where data is reported to the aggregate receivers: messages properly authenticated, messages that fail to authenticate as the domain, or messages utilizing the DMARC Identifier that have no authentication at all.
+In each of these cases, there exists no identifying information for individuals, and all content within the reports should be related to SMTP servers sending messages posing as that domain.

 # Appendix A. DMARC XML Schema